A1exandragomez/FluidReach/README.md

 Project Overview

-The AI Marketing Support App is a native iOS application built with SwiftUI designed to assist digital marketers and small business owners.
+The Marketing Support App is a native iOS application built with SwiftUI designed to assist digital marketers and small business owners.
 It provides tools for goal tracking, educational resources, profile management, and features a simulation for human support, all integrated into a modern, easy-to-use mobile experience.

 A core feature is the Sustainability Tracker, which visualizes the environmental impact score of campaigns over time using the native Swift Charts framework, encouraging responsible marketing practices.